Frequently Asked Questions

 What do you feed your goats?

 Generally, all our does and bucks are fed entirely on pasture, alfalfa, herbs, mineral, and black oil sunflower seeds.
-After kidding I make a mixture of alfalfa pellet, BOSS, grain, calf manna, and beet pulp.
+After kidding I make a mixture of alfalfa pellet, BOSS, and a grain mix.
 This helps up their vitamin and mineral intake during the feeding ages of their kids, and during milking.
 We believe this mixture helps us have the best quality kids, does, and milk.

 What are the basics that I need for my goat?